Israel–United States relations: American espionage against Israel

 Despite intense intelligence cooperation, both countries have been heavily engaged in espionage operations against one another.
-The United States has mainly tried to penetrate Israel's political, military and intelligence circles and gather information on Israel's alleged nuclear and non-conventional capabilities, while Israel has also penetrated the US government, and has engaged in industrial espionage in the United States in an attempt to boost its military and alleged nuclear capabilities.
-In a most notable and publicized espionage case, Jonathan Pollard, a civilian analyst working for US naval intelligence, was arrested in 1985 and charged with conveying highly classified documents to Israeli agents.
-He pleaded guilty to one count of conspiracy to deliver national defense information to a foreign government, and was sentenced to life imprisonment.
-Israel later granted him citizenship, and has periodically requested his release.
+The United States has mainly tried to penetrate Israel's political, military and intelligence circles and gather information on Israel's alleged nuclear and non-conventional capabilities, while Israel has also penetrated the U.S. government, and has engaged in industrial espionage in the United States in an attempt to boost its military and alleged nuclear capabilities.

 In 1996, two espionage scandals broke.
 It was revealed that the National Security Agency wiretapped the phone lines to Israel's embassy in Washington and broke the Israeli security code, exposing Israel's deepest policy secrets to the United States.
 The wiretapping was discovered following the widely publicized "Mega Scandal", when a phone call intercepted by the NSA became public.
 Due to Israel's expertise in computers and electronics and the sophistication of its electronic code system, it was widely believed that the NSA used an Israeli mole to obtain the security code.
-The resulting "Mega Scandal" was the allegation that Israeli intelligence had a highly placed mole within the US government.
+The resulting "Mega Scandal" was the allegation that Israeli intelligence had a highly placed mole within the U.S. government.